 Polar Blast Tubing at Brandywine Ski Resort

-Brandywine Ski Resort is located in Peninsula just a few minutes from the Cuyahoga Valley National Park.
-In addition to skiing and snowboarding hills it also contains the largest snow tubing park in Northeast Ohio.
-And Afterwards, warm up near the fireplace or grab a snack from the lodge.
+Brandywine Ski Resort is located in Peninsula, OH, just a few minutes from the Cuyahoga Valley National Park.
+In addition to skiing and snowboarding hills, it also contains the largest snow tubing park in Northeast Ohio.
+Afterward, warm up near the fireplace or grab a snack from the lodge.

 Recommended for all ages, but each person must be able to ride in their own tube.
 This means children are not allowed to ride on laps.
 Tubers are allowed to go down the chutes together in a group.